-How different life in 2020 would have been without video calls.
+How different life this past year would have been without video calls.
 While we all had the occasional video call from time to time before the pandemic, the overnight explosion of virtual project meetings, job interviews, conferences, workshops, school lessons and yoga classes (just to name a few) has certainly been a significant shift.

 Since March 2020, video calls have provided the personal connection that we’ve all missed.
 But they’re also tiring.
 Knowing that your face is going to fill the screens of your coworkers’ giant monitors all day can be stressful.
 Then you need to find a quiet, bright, tidy part of your home to appear in the background, and it’s got to have good WIFI coverage.

 You may have even upgraded your internet and/or smartphone data plan to ensure you don’t exceed your limit.
 And finally, you may have been wondering: “how are all those video calls going to impact my electricity bill?”

 Video calls and electricity costs: a family scenario